Businesses may be structured in a variety of ways, each

 and the associated registration forms that must be filed with the Secretary of State’s Office.
 It may be necessary to obtain for your business additional forms or state and local licenses.
 The Secretary of State's Office strongly recommends that you consult with an attorney, accountant, financial adviser, and/or banker to help you determine which structure best suits your needs.

-An assumed business name means any business name other than the full, true, and correct name of a person.
+An assumed business name is a “trade name” or “fictitious business name” under which the business or operation is conducted and presented to the public.
+It is not the legal name of the person(s) who actually owns the business.
 An assumed business name must be distinguishable on the record from an assumed business name that is already registered or from any corporate name, limited partnership name, limited liability company name, limited liability partnership name, trademark, or service mark registered or reserved with the Secretary of State.

 Individuals who choose to own a business under an assumed business name can register the name and declare that they are sole proprietors.
 A sole proprietor is a business owned personally by one owner.
 An assumed business name can be used by:

 - a partnership,

 - a limited liability company,

 This type of business is owned by a single individual.
 A sole proprietor has total control of and responsibility for his or her business, receives all profits, and can make important decisions quickly.
 The sole proprietor is responsible for all taxes and liabilities of the business.

 If you plan to start a sole proprietorship and you are not planning to do business under your own name, you must file an Application for Registration of Assumed Business Name with the Secretary of State's Office.
 Otherwise, no registration is required.
 You must obtain any necessary state and local business licenses.